romain-mg/blockchain-protocol/README.md

 - Bootnode: mines blocks and serves blockchain sync to peers.
 - Sync node: dials the bootnode and downloads the blockchain.

+g
 - Open two terminals.
 - Terminal 1 (bootnode):
-  - Edit `BOOTNODE_MULTIADDR` to a reachable IP/port (e.g., your LAN IP).
   - Run: `cargo run -p node -- --bootnode true --secret-key-seed 1`
+  - The multiaddress the bootnode is listening on will be logged in the console.
+Copy it.

 - Terminal 2 (sync node):
-  - `cargo run -p node -- --sync true`
+  - `cargo run -p node -- --sync true --bootnode-id YOUR_ID --bootnode-address YOUR_MULTIADDRESS`

+  The bootnode id is the multihash at the end of the  bootnode multiaddress.
-  - You should see the blockchain printed after sync completes.
+  - You will see the blockchain printed after sync completes.

-Optionally, set the `BOOTSTRAP_NODE_KEYS` environment variable to a base64-encoded libp2p keypair (protobuf-encoded).
-If the bootnode’s printed PeerId or address differs from the hardcoded values in `node/src/main.rs`, update:
-- `BOOTNODE_ID`: the bootnode’s PeerId.
-- `BOOTNODE_MULTIADDR`: the full listen `Multiaddr`, including `/p2p/<peer-id>`.